The Church of Jesus Christ of Latter-day Saints in Uganda: South Sudan

 The LDS Church has reported no official church membership and congregational figures.
-Member groups in Juba and Akobo operated starting in 2009 but was discontinued during a civil war in the mid 2010's.
-All of South Sudan is included in the Uganda Kampala Mission Branch which serves individuals and families not in proximity to a meetinghouse.
+Member groups in Juba and Akobo operated starting in 2009 but was discontinued during a civil war in the mid 2010s.
+A branch in Juba started appearing on the LDS Church's website in their meetinghouse locator in 2025.
+The rest of South Sudan is included in the Uganda Kampala West Dispersed Members Unit which serves individuals and families not in proximity to a meetinghouse.

 Temples

 Uganda is currently in the Johannesburg South Africa Temple district.
 On April 2, 2017, the Nairobi Kenya Temple was announced by Church President Thomas S. Monson.

 On October 6, 2024, President Russell M. Nelson announced that a temple will be built in the capital city of Kampala.